• Skip to primary navigation

 Shoots are 4-6 inches long and have developed stems and leaves.

-Vitamin C and A aren’t as high here, but the shoots provide a great source of vitamin K.
+Vitamin C and A aren't as high here, but the shoots provide a great source of vitamin K - and for another flavor-forward pantry staple, see the nutritional yeast taste guide.

-Plus, they have a vibrant green colour and a sweet taste.
+Plus, they have a bright green colour and a sweet taste.

 Pea sprouts boost the immune system with their vitamin C, and regulate blood sugar and heart health with fiber.